lucawen/sheepbot/README.md

 ### Using
-Add a .env file with environments.
-See .env.example for what you need to put.
-Or just add the env into docker environment.
+Check the config/example.toml to see what you can add as config.

+You can add a 'local.toml' file for you development variables.
+(Its ignored by .gitignore)\

+For docker environment, just check the env_example to see how to use the env as config

 For development, just execute: